quancnm/S32K_MCU/Instruction_Set_Architecture.md

   </tr>
 </table>

-### *Advantages*
-* The code size is comparatively **shorter** which **minimizes the memory requirement**.

-* Execution of **a single instruction** accomplishes **several low-level tasks**.

-* Complex addressing mode makes the memory access flexible.

-* CISC instruction can **directly access memory locations**.

-### *Disadvantages*
-* It requires **several clock cycles** to execute **a single instruction**, which reduce the overall performance of the computer.

-* Implementing pipelining for CISC instruction is a bit complicated.

-* The hardware structure needs to be more complex to simplify software implementation.

-* Designed to minimize the memory requirement when memory was smaller and costlier.
-But today the scenario has changed nowadays memory is inexpensive and mostly all computers have a large amount of memory.

 ## Reduced Instruction Set Computer (RISC):
  **Reduced Instruction Set Computer (RISC)** is a type of microprocessor that is designed with a **large complex set of instructions**.